Power Rankings: Pre-deadline deals start shaking things up

 Week 15 ranking: No. 4

-According to Elias Sports Bureau, Chris Sale became just the fourth pitcher ever to reach 200 strikeouts in 20 or fewer starts, joining Hall of Famers Randy Johnson (three times), Pedro Martínez and Nolan Ryan.
-On top of that, Rick Porcello, Drew Pomeranz and David Price have all pitched much better lately, and Eduardo Rodríguez returned from the DL and should stabilize the fifth spot in the rotation. -- Michael Bonzagni, ESPN Stats & Information
+According to Elias Sports Bureau, Chris Sale became just the fourth pitcher to reach 200 strikeouts in 20 or fewer starts, joining Hall of Famers Randy Johnson (three times), Pedro Martinez and Nolan Ryan.
+On top of that, Rick Porcello, Drew Pomeranz and David Price all have pitched much better lately, and Eduardo Rodríguez returned from the DL and should stabilize the fifth spot in the rotation. -- Michael Bonzagni, ESPN Stats & Information

 5. Arizona Diamondbacks